vijayvenkat/openstack-netscaler-ci/README.rst

 Uploading logs
 ~~~~~~~~~~~~~~
-Plan for a way of sharing the log files in the public domain.
-Only then
+Upload the log files in the public domain.
+Only then,
 the community members will be able to have a look at the test results.
 At Citrix, we have used sharefile.
 We might be able to contribute space
 for community depending on the number of requests received.
 Please
-feel free to shoot a mail to me.
-We will take a call by next week (Jan-25).
+feel free to shoot a mail to me by next week (Jan-25).

 Vote
 ----